Published: 17 Nov 2021 | Category: Housing | Stage: We are preparing for a family to arrive

 It is best to provide window coverings (e.g. blinds/net curtains) throughout the property.
 See preparing the accommodation for more information.

 Appropriate flooring should be provided throughout.
 We have found that many refugee families are not used to/do not like wood or laminate flooring.
-Remember that you could supply rugs for the property or this could be a great opportunity for the family you are supporting to make a choice about what is in their house.
+Remember that you could supply rugs for the property or this could be a great opportunity for the family you are supporting to make a choice about what is in their home.

-Preparations for arrival
+A hot meal for arrival

 Downloads